 “Bankrupting Commuters” – New Bipartisan Bill Wants To Kill NYC Congestion Pricing

-New York City plans to toll commuters through lower and midtown Manhattan starting June 15, 2024.
+New York City plans to toll commuters through lower and midtown Manhattan.
 Based on similar congestion pricing schemes in major cities like London, Stockholm and Singapore, the plan is to reduce congestion on Manhattan's busy streets by tolling drivers who enter the Central Business District (lower and Midtown Manhattan below 60th Street).

 By FrumNews.com

-Last month, the MTA’s board of directors set the toll rate for congestion pricing at $15.
-Cars and small commercial vehicles will be paying with E-ZPass will be charged $15 during the day and $3.75 at night.
+Last week, the MTA’s board of directors set the ‘new reduced’ toll rate for congestion pricing at $9.
+Cars and small commercial vehicles will be paying with E-ZPass will be charged $9.
 Drivers will be charged no more than once a day.
-Larger vehicles will pay more: Trucks and some buses will be charged a toll of $24 or $36 during the day to enter the zone, and $6 or $9 at night.
-Taxis and black car passengers will pay a $1.25 toll for every trip to, from, within or through the zone.
-Customers of Uber, Lyft or Revel will pay $2.50.
-Exemptions can be found here.
+Larger vehicles will pay more to enter the zone.
+Taxis, black car passengers and customers of Uber, Lyft or Revel will pay significantly less angering every-day car owners.

 A new bipartisan bill from Rep. Nicole Malliotakis (a New York Republican representing Staten Island and South Brooklyn) and Rep. Josh Gottheimer (a New Jersey Democrat representing Bergen County) aims to kill the plan to toll commuters in the lower and midtown Manhattan.